korivernon/Email-Stock-Report/README.md

 # Made this to find potential stocks to invest in *Using OBV Analysis*

 If you want to get this running on your computer, first input your email at the bottom of the file.
-If you are using Gmail, you may have to enable[this](https://myaccount.google.com/lesssecureapps?pli=1).
+If you are using Gmail, you may have to enable [this](https://myaccount.google.com/lesssecureapps?pli=1).

 In your terminal, copy and paste this: